wilsonfsouza/gobarber-rest-api/README.md

 This is the backend REST API made with Node.js, Express, and TypeScript for the GoBarber project.
 GoBarber is a web application for appointment scheduling designed for barbershops and hair salons.

-By signing up, clients can schedule a new appointment with all available stylists working at the business.
+By signing up, users can schedule a new appointment with all available stylists working at the business.
 On the other hand, registered stylists have access to a web interface to manage their schedules with real-time updates (new or canceled appointments).

+To see the **web client**, click here: [GoBarber Web](https://github.com/wilsonfsouza/gobarber-frontend-web)<br />
+To see the **mobile client**, click here: [GoBarber Mobile](https://github.com/wilsonfsouza/appbarbershop)

 ---